EARnagram/lessons/sec4/angular_directives/README.md

 Stupendous!
 We now have an array of objects called `allHints`.

-> ¿¿¿ What do we need to do in our HTML file to activate our Controller ???
+> ¿¿¿ What do we need to do to attach our Controller ???

 #### Side Note: Options on Binding Data

 While we will generally use `{{ }}` to bind data, we also have the option of `ng-bind`.
 Let's use `ng-bind` to bind the length of our array of hints to the subtitle `h5` tag.

 ```html
 <h5 class="shade">You have